• Skip to main content

 Can You Freeze Fresh Watermelon?

 Whether you have whole, half, or slices of watermelon, it can be frozen.
 The best way to keep watermelon for later enjoyment is by safely freezing it.
 Yes, it is freezer-friendly.
-Not only is it safe to freeze watermelon, but it does also freeze well.

 The only drawback is that you won't be able to bite into a juicy slice and have that same crisp texture that fresh has.
 Once the watermelon thaws, the texture will change and be soft and some of the water will be released.
 But rest assured the chunks, pieces, or juice will have the same wonderful flavor and it's great in many recipes.